 - The rate of occurrence of each level; or

 - The qualitative rate of likelihood or expected number of occurrences.

-You will use this criterion to understand the likelihood of the negative outcome.
+You will use this criterion to understand the likelihood of a negative outcome.

-Next you need to understand what the particular damages of the issue are.
+Next, you need to understand what particular damages suffered from the issue.
 You should understand these damages in terms of:

 - The criteria you use on your risk matrix; and

 - In quantitative terms.